For Student Entrepreneurs, founders, institutions, corporates, and public partners

 What partners can measure.

-- Which Student Entrepreneurs are serious about global careers or venture-building.
+• Which participants are serious about global careers or venture-building.

-- Where corporate sponsorship or public-sector funding can move from broad access to targeted opportunity.
+• Where sponsorship or public funding can move from broad access to targeted opportunity.

 Good to know